joeyism/MegaFusion/README.md

 In our project, we use a state-of-the-art open-sourced VLM, [MiniGPT-v2](https://github.com/Vision-CAIR/MiniGPT-4) to give a caption for each synthesized image, to further evaluate the semantic correctness of higher-resolution generation.

 Please git clone the MiniGPT-v2 repository and place it to ./MiniGPT-v2, download the required checkpoints, and use our script ./evaluation/MiniGPT-v2/caption.py to generate description.
+Since the environment and dependencies may be different or conflict with our MegaFusion, we recommend you to install another virtual environment to use this function.

 ```
 cd evaluation/MiniGPT-v2